Applications for the 2020 MacRobert Award are now open.

-The MacRobert Award, now celebrating its 50th year, is the UK's longest-running and most prestigious national prize for engineering innovation.
+The MacRobert Award is the UK's longest-running and most prestigious national prize for engineering innovation.

 It honours the winning organisation with a gold medal, and the team members a cash prize of £50,000.
 The presentation of the Award recognises outstanding innovation, tangible societal benefit and proven commercial success.

 Past winners have included the engineers behind innovations such as the Pegasus jet engine, catalytic converters, the roof of the Millennium Dome and intelligent prosthetic limbs.
 In 2017 the Award was won by the team behind the Raspberry Pi microcomputer.